Mental health and wellbeing

 Talking about your feelings

 There's a stigma attached to mental health problems.
 This means that people feel uncomfortable about them and don't talk about them much.
-Many people don't even feel comfortable talking about their feelings.
-But it's healthy to know and say how you're feeling, and to know when and how to seek support.
+Many people don't feel comfortable even talking about their feelings.
+It’s healthy to know and say how you're feeling, and to know when and how to seek support.